Brand Name: Stribild

 There are severe and emergent side effects of these medications.
 Report to your medical provider immediately if you experience:

-- decrease in bone mineral density, which increases the likelihood you will experience a bone break
+- decrease in bone mineral density, detected through bone density scans.
+This could increase the likelihood you will experience a bone break.

 - lactic acidosis or excess acid in the blood